Nu metalcore: Precursors

 Since its pioneering, nu metal had been influenced by hardcore, particularly beatdown hardcore and its ignorant take on heavy riffing.
 Vision of Disorder's 1996 self-titled debut was noted in a 2011 MetalSucks article, by Finn McKenty, to blend nu metal with "Victory-style hardcore".
 Pioneering metalcore band Integrity's fifth album Integrity 2000 (1999) saw the band collaborate with members of nu metal band Mushroomhead.
 The same year, Chimaira released the This Present Darkness EP, which merged elements of nu metal and metalcore, a trend that would be continued on their debut album Pass Out of Existence (2001).
 Pioneering metalcore band Earth Crisis released the nu metal album Slither (2000).
 Slipknot's 2001 nu metal album Iowa contained elements of late 1990s metalcore, being compared by PopMatters writer Ethan Stewart to Disembodied.
 Influential metalcore band Norma Jean formed in 1997 playing nu metal under the name Luti-Kriss, before transitioning into metalcore with the release of Bless the Martyr and Kiss the Child (2002).
 Japanese band Dir En Grey, formed in 1997, making music which Metal Hammer writer Alec Chillingworth referred to as "cutting edge, genuinely innovative music, taking influence from every pocket of the genre whether it be extreme metal, metalcore or nu metal."
-Bury Your Dead's 2006 album Beauty and the Breakdown described as "straight-ahead, knotty, scorched earth nu-metal" while keeping "the ferocity of Bury Your Dead's hard-and-metalcore attack".
+Bury Your Dead's 2006 album Beauty and the Breakdown described by AllMusic as "straight-ahead, knotty, scorched earth nu-metal" while keeping "the ferocity of Bury Your Dead's hard-and-metalcore attack".
 Other early bands to merge elements of both genres included Ill Nino, Demon Hunter and Maximum the Hormone.
 As early as 2007, Lambgoat.com writer Rob Parker used the term "nu metalcore" to refer to the sound of Demon Hunter.